microsoft/WhatTheHack/015-Serverless/Student/03-CreateResources.md

 1. Create a Key Vault
     * Pricing Tier : Standard
     * Create Secrets According to below
+1. Configure your Tollbooth app to use KeyVault for secrets

     |                          |                                                                                                                                                             |
     | ------------------------ | :---------------------------------------------------------------------------------------------------------------------------------------------------------: |